Lyngen Alps Norway

 The eastern side of Lyngenfjord has less skier traffic than the western side, but still with several decent accommodation options.
 In Løkvollen (Manndalen), the Manndalen Sjøbuer cabins on the harbourside are comfortable and come with a complimentary kicksled (or as it is locally known as a 'spark').
 Kicksleds are a lot of fun & practical too.
 They are used like a scooter except you are riding on hard packed ice surfaces like all the local roads and footpaths!

 Olderdalen is linked to Lyngseidet by the ferry service.
-The place to stay include the superb Olderdalen Ski Camp, which is not a camp at all, but an apartment & holiday home lodge!
-Other self-contained lodging includes the new Alpan Apartments, located right on the harbour near the ferry terminal, and the centrally located Odins Hus Lyngenfjord, with its numerous self-contained apartments.
+Unlike Lyngseidet, the village has a very quiet vibe, with little going on after-hours.
+The places to stay include the superb Olderdalen Ski Camp, which is not a camp at all, but an apartment & holiday home lodge!
+Other self-contained lodging includes the new, highly rated Alpan Apartments, located right on the harbour near the ferry terminal, and the nearby, affordable, Odins Hus Lyngenfjord, with its numerous well-equipped, but tired, self-contained apartments.
 Olderdalen has a well-stocked supermarket (we know because we shopped there!) & fuel station but few other service's useful to travellers.
+There are several holiday homes for rent in town, but there are better ones further up the road to the north.

-Alternative accommodation can be sought in & around Tromsø , particularly if one has a rental vehicle to travel the few hours a day to the ski terrain.
-Realistically though, basing oneself near Tromsø can come with severe time penalties due to ferry crossing and road closures for avalanche control etc. By all means visit the city, but if getting around in a rental car, stay closer to the 'action'. of course near Tromsø, there are also some sublime areas like the nearby Kvaløya island.
+Alternatively, accommodation can be sought in & around the small city of Tromsø , but only if one has a rental vehicle to travel the few hours a day to the best ski terrain.
+For skiing Lyngen Alps, basing oneself near Tromsø will come with severe time penalties due to ferry crossings and road closures for avalanche control etc. By all means visit the city, but if getting around in a rental car, stay closer to the 'action'.
+Of course near Tromsø, there are also some sublime ski-touring areas like the nearby Kvaløya island.
 The island has lower elevation summits than Lyngen Alps but is spectacular and close to the city.
 There are numerous hotels along the fjord near the centre of the city, plus loads of rental homes & apartments further out in the ‘suburbs’.

 Search & book all Tromsø accommodation.